axibase/atsd-use-cases/workshop/sonar.md

 ## Static Analysis

-*Static analysis* is the analysis of computer software which is performed without actually executing programs, in contrast with *dynamic analysis*, which is analysis performed on programs as they execute.
+*Static analysis* is the analysis of computer software which is performed without executing programs, in contrast with *dynamic analysis*, which is analysis performed on programs as they execute.

 There are two types of code which may be analyzed without execution: **source code** and **object code**.